cunarist/solie/documentation/docs/contribution.md

 There are things that must be known in the process of making Solie.
 Guides below will help you dive into the Solie codebase.

+When using terminal commands from the following sections, always make sure that your current working directory is the `package` folder of this project.

 ## 🧮 Preparing the Repository

-> When using terminal commands from the following steps, always make sure that your current working directory is the folder of this project.

 You need to install some components on your system first.